vermeer-corp/.github/SECURITY.md

 ### 2. Response

-After the initial assessment and containment, a vulnerability response plan will be created and executed.
+After the initial assessment and containment, a vulnerability response plan will be created and executed to patch the vulnerable application.

+### 3. Remediation

+Deploy the patch to the production version of the affected software.
 Contact the vulnerability reporter and have them validate that the steps taken have resolved the vulnerability that was reported.

-### 3. Remediation

-Once the vulnerability is confirmed to be resolved, create a [GitHub Security Advisory](https://docs.github.com/en/code-security/security-advisories/about-github-security-advisories) in this repository using [this template](https://github.com/v-github-standards/tree/main/security/templates/AdvisoryTemplate.md) that summarizes the vulnerability, its scope, and what actions need to be taken by affected parties.
-If users outside of the Vermeer organization were potentially affected, post the security advisory in a public place accessible to those users or contact them directly.
+If the affected code or software is distributed to parties outside of Vermeer, create a [GitHub Security Advisory](https://docs.github.com/en/code-security/security-advisories/about-github-security-advisories) in the repository using [this template](https://github.com/vermeer-corp/pt-software-engineering-resources/blob/main/docs/tech-docs/security/templates/AdvisoryTemplate.md) that summarizes the vulnerability, its scope, and what actions need to be taken by affected parties.
+Post the security advisory in a public place accessible to all affected parties or contact them directly.